 Interactive Brokers offers an impressive number of educational resources for traders.
 Traders’ Academy, for instance, features complimentary courses on a variety of topics, including asset classes, foreign currencies and how to use the Trader Workstation to maximum advantage.

 The IBKR education hub also includes both live and pre-recorded webinars, visual tutorials, calculators, widgets and a trader’s glossary.
 IBKR Trader’s Insight offers up-to-date discussion of the latest market trends and news while the IBKR Quant Blog features posts on advanced investing topics.
 Inside TWS Mosaic, Pro users can also get updates and analysis from platforms such as Reuters, Dow Jones, Morningstar and Zacks.

 Strengths of Interactive Brokers

 - Trading platforms: The broker offers its standard trading platform as well as a professional-grade platform for active traders.
-For beginners and those submitting the occasional trade, the standard platform (called WebTrader) works well enough.
-A basic page lists your holdings, account value and a trade ticket, where you can enter orders one by one.
-It’s a no-frills package that does exactly what it promises with a minimum amount of fanfare.
+For beginners and those submitting the occasional trade, the WebTrader standard platform works well enough.
+A basic page lists your holdings, account value, and a trade ticket, where you can enter orders one by one.
+It’s a no-frills package that does exactly what it promises with a minimal amount of fanfare.
 Advanced and active traders will appreciate the broker’s Trader Workstation, a fully featured platform that offers a range of tools.
-If you’re looking to give the platform a spin with a virtual trading account, Interactive Brokers offers a three-month free trial.
-If you like it, you can transfer your settings over to your live account.
+If you’re looking to give the platform a spin with a virtual trading account, Interactive Brokers offers a free trial.

 Drawbacks of Interactive Brokers